ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 }
 </style>
 ```

+In the example above, the `style` tag with the scoped attribute will only affect the p tag in our component and not the one in our child component.
+The `color: red` styling however will affect also the styling of p tags in `ChildComponent`.
+So it is best to be aware of the implications as it can have unwanted side effects.

+Be careful though as the scoped attribute leads to a certain performance hit.
+Simply by adding the same class or id that we used in the template, we avoid this performance hit and still can have some scoped SCSS.
+Note that this will also style the child components.
+A .vue file can contain more than one style tag.

+If you want to use global styles, you can either put them in App.vue or create your own CSS file that you import either directly in index.html or in App.vue.

 ### Should you put everything in a .vue file?
 For small components, a .vue file will be very interesting as you have all the elements that make up your component into one specific file.